Skills Development Secure Linear API Integration Best Practices

 });

-Step 3: Token Refresh Flow
+Step 3: Token Refresh

-async function getValidAccessToken(userId: string): Promise<string> {
+async function getValidToken(userId: string): Promise<string> {

 const stored = await getStoredTokens(userId);

-if (stored.expiresAt.getTime() - Date.now() < 5 * 60 * 1000) { # 1000: 1 second in ms
+if (stored.expiresAt.getTime() - Date.now() < 5 * 60 * 1000) {

 const response = await fetch("https://api.linear.app/oauth/token", {